Instructions to contributors

 Notes for Contributors

-- Contributors should indicate in a covering letter the specific category outlined in the journal’s Aims and Scope (Scientific Papers, Accounts of Interventions, etc) under which they wish their contribution to be considered.
+– Contributors should indicate in their email the specific category outlined in the journal’s Aims and Scope (Scientific Papers, Accounts of Interventions, etc.) under which they wish their contribution to be considered.

 – We encourage submissions that continue an ongoing conversation throughout the Organisational & Social Dynamics journal and recommend that authors make this evident in their argument.